ChibiOS/ChibiOS/readme.txt

   faster if the feature is not required.
 Threads at the same priority level are still supported when the feature is disabled but the scheduling among them becomes cooperative.
+- OPT: Improved reschedulation time by reordering the sequence of operations, now during enqueuing the ready list contains one less element.
+This change also slightly improves the interrupt latency.
+- OPT: Optimization to the chSemReset(), reversed the order of dequeuing.
 - FIX: Fixed a bug in the chThdSetPriority() API.
 - FIX: Modified the structure names into nvic.h in order to not make them collide with external libraries.
+- Added a benchmark to the test suit that measures the mass reschedulation performance.
 - Made the Cortex-M3 port preemption code more readable.

 *** 0.6.8 ***